Artificial intelligence (AI) is all around us.

 Acquisition marketers use this information to set up drip-email sequences and sales teams use this information to call warm leads who match certain criteria, i.e. are most likely to become customers or buy again.

-Entering the world of chatbots and social media campaigns
+Entering the world of chatbots and social media marketing campaigns

 Thus far we’ve only touched on AI’s back-end marketing application.
-Targeted marketing and relevant content are great for improving sales and the consumer experience, but the impact of AI can be far greater.
+Targeted social media marketing and relevant social media posts are great for improving sales and the consumer experience, but the impact of AI can be far greater.

 The true genius of artificial intelligence from a marketing standpoint is its consumer-facing applications.
-You already know quite a bit about chatbots, even if you’re wondering what exactly we’re talking about.
+You already know quite a bit about chatbots in the world of AI tools, even if you’re wondering what exactly we’re talking about.

 Amazon’s Echo, Google’s Assistant and Apple’s Siri all represent the evolution of AI from back-end data mining to forward facing customer interaction.

 The ability of chatbots to actually achieve this level of interaction is unrivaled.
-We’ve yet to really see just how much bots will impact marketing, but we do know 80% of companies plan to implement them by 2020.
+We’ve yet to really see just how much bots will impact social media marketing.

 What we are seeing now is the early stages of the chatbot revolution.
 Messaging platforms like Facebook Messenger are now platforms for customer-facing AI.